The Foreign and Commonwealth Office (FCO) advise against all travel to:

 - the province of Tiris Zemmour (except the town of Zouérat)

 - the province of Adrar (east of Atar)

 - the provinces of Tagant and Hodh el Chargui

 - within 25km of the Western Sahara border (except the Noukchott - Nouadhibou corridor)

-The FCO advise against all but essential travel to the rest of the country.
-This includes travel along the Nouakchott - Nouadhibou corridor comprising the north-south arterial road running between these two cities and passing through Nouamghar.
+The FCO advise against all but essential travel to the rest of the country, including the Nouakchott - Nouadhibou corridor.

 There is a general threat from terrorism, including kidnapping.
 Attacks could be indiscriminate, including in places frequented by foreigners.
-There is a threat of retaliatory attacks following the French military intervention in Mali.
 See Terrorism

 There’s no British Embassy in Mauritania.
 If you need consular assistance while you are in Mauritania, contact the British Embassy in Rabat or any EU Embassy in Nouakchott.
 See Consular assistance

 Take out comprehensive travel and medical insurance before you travel.